GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/README.md

 We've prepared a [sample project](#) for you, download it and extract the contents.
 Make sure that code is pushed to the external repository.

-Create a new bucket for the Terraform state using best practices and configure Terraform to use that as the backend.
+Create a new bucket to hold the Terraform state using best practices and configure Terraform to use that as the backend.

+> **Note**
+> For the sake of simplicity we'll stick to a single environment for this challenge.
+But in real world you'll probably have to deal with multiple environments (dev/test/acc/prod) and might need to track the state for these environments separately.

 ### Success Criteria

 1. There's a new bucket for the Terraform state following best practices
-1. Terraform is configured use that bucket as the backend
+1. Terraform is configured to use that bucket as the backend
 1. All of this configuration is in the Cloud Source Repository

 ### Learning Resources